admindojo/admindojo-website/docs/intro_gettingstarted.md

 2. Change to a training directory
     - e.g. `cd ub18-apache-1`
 3. type `vagrant up`
     - Vagrant will now build the VM.
-The first run can take a while.
+The first run can take a while
 4. type `vagrant ssh`
     - You're now inside the VM and can start the training

 ### User and password
-- username: vagrant
+- username: `vagrant`
-- password: vagrant
+- password: `vagrant`
 ### System details
 The used Linux distribution can differ by training:
 - Ubuntu 18 (bionic)